The Soldier's Details

 McGregor’s parents Charles Hutton and Clare Jane Shipton married in Sydney, NSW in 1890.
 It is not known when the McGregor family moved to WA.
 John Alexander was born in 1903 at Guildford.
 The McGregor family resided at Midland.

 He resided and worked in Fremantle as a waterside worker during early 1930s.
 He married Henrietta (Vetta) Roberta Dixon and they had at least one son Kevin who died in 1966.

 Sadly his wife Vetta McGregor (aged 41) died in November 1945 a month after his return to Perth.
-Jack was a patient at Lady Mitchell Convalescent Home, Cottesloe with all the other former POWs with serious eye conditions caused by his stay at Outram Gaol.
+Jack was a patient at Lady Mitchell Convalescent Home, Cottesloe with all the other former POWs with serious eye conditions caused by his stay at Outram Gaol and the appalling conditons.

 His father Charles Hutton McGregor died in Perth 1955.